 Say “So Long” to the Sales Struggle

 If you put others first, your business will thrive.
-Most of us overcomplicate the sales process, but it’s simple.
+Most of us overcomplicate the sales process, but perhaps it’s simpler than we think.
 Show a deep interest in people: understand them, lead them, and serve them well.
 Then, call them to action.